Vyral/base-template/_posts/2020-07-14-ql-for-young-adults-bridging-the-gap-between-education-and-life.md

 Are you looking for a way out of fear and uncertainty?
 Right now, the world is offering an opportunity for each of us to step up and be leaders—to forge a path toward a brighter future.

 It starts with you focusing on your own growth—putting your own oxygen mask on first.
-Maximize Your Potential is intended to help you do exactly that; to help you become a Waymaker.
+Maximize Your Potential is intended to help you do exactly that; to help you become a <u>Waymaker</u>.

 **A Waymaker is someone who:**